← Demo hub

 • Finite, predetermined prize pool with total approximate retail value disclosed in official rules.

-• Prizes may include cash, NFTs, or merchandise.
+• Prizes may include cash, merchandise, or other items described in the official rules.

 Core legal position: No purchase is required to enter or win.
 A purchase does not increase the odds of winning.